jlaumon/AssetCooker/Readme.md

 #### Rule Reference

+Here is the full list of variables supported by Rules.

 | Variable           | Type              | Default Value | Description                                                                                                                                                                  |
 |--------------------|-------------------|---------------|------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | Name               | string            |               | Name used to identify the rule int the UI.                                                                                                                                   |